mbressan06/vue-nuxt-firebase-mb/README.md

 ### Running the Application

-Then run the following commands:
+> Run the following commands:

 ```bash
 # install dependencies